 It’s hard to believe we’re already doing another capacitor replacement.
 The universe is cruel to me sometimes.

 I had a bit of trouble getting these tantalums out - the legs were trimmed really short, so it was hard to get enough solder on them to get the gun to suck it all cleanly.
 Each one fought me a little bit on the way out, even when the hole was clear.
-All eight 22uF 16V tantalums were removed - if two of them are bad, I can’t really trust the rest.
+All eight of the tantalums were removed - if two of them are bad, I can’t really trust the rest.

 I swapped these out for Nichicon 22uF, 25V electrolytic capacitors.
 Be careful when going between tantalums and electrolytics: for some reason, tantalums put the stripe on the positive terminal, not the negative one.